harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 To achieve conditional step execution based on changes to a specific file, you can set up webhook triggers with file-based conditions.
 Configure the trigger to activate the step only when the targeted file (e.g., config.toml) has been modified in the repository.

 #### How can we share a failed step's output in a pull request comment as part of a CI pipeline execution?
-Below given one of the methods with which we could achive this.
+Below given one of the methods with which we could achieve this.

 - Modify the failed step's command to save output to a file: ```your_command 2>&1 | tee output_file.log```
 - Read the file's content in a subsequent step which is configured to run always